RonaldLePape/DEVOPS_DSTI_Project/README.md

 ## Overview of AWS environment:

-- This environment represents the CI/CD target = "Production" environment:
+- This environment represents the CI/CD target = "Production" environment
+  - A canary deployment scenario is defined : 90% of traffic directed to v1, 10% to v2

 ![AWS_environment](./Images/AWS_environment.png)